reefab/homeassistant-velux/Readme.md

 ### Important Note

-Apparently, once a Velux SML has been used with a KUX unit it changes mode of the operation and cannot be used with the following method.
+Apparently, once a Velux SML has been used with a KUX unit it changes mode of operation and cannot be used with the following method.

 [Here is more information and a possible way to factory reset them](https://smarthome.exposed/controlling-velux-windows/).